 - Repeat the process for the Registration Completion screen and any other screens you require consent from the user.

-As a best practice, in Registration Completion screens, you should display to users only the statements that they have not yet signed, so as to prevent confusion and misunderstandings.
-To do so:
+- To display to users only the statements that they have not yet signed, so as to prevent confusion and misunderstandings.

 - Open the Registration Completion screen in the UI Builder.